user-nazar/account-application/README.md

 *  cd account-application/ ;
 *  flutter run .

-You can run the application in browsers and in the Android emulator.
+You can run this application in browsers and in the Android emulator.